fogbow/fogbowcloud.org/content/pages/install-configure-fogbow-rendezvous.md

 Install and configure the Fogbow Rendezvous
 ==========

-The Fogbow Rendevouz is distributed in two forms: as source code or as a binary package for debian-based distributions.
-Choose the best distribution for your system, download it and install it as follow.
+The **Fogbow Rendevouz** (FR) is distributed in two forms: as source code, or as a binary package for debian-based distributions.
+Choose the best distribution for your system, download it and install it as follows.

 ## Install from source
-To get the lastest stable version of the component, download it from our repository
+To get the lastest stable version of the component, download it from our repository:

 ``` shell
 wget https://github.com/fogbow/fogbow-rendezvous/archive/master.zip